G3ZZING/G3ZZING/README.md

 ### 🪐 Personal Biography

-<h3 align="center" Hello, my name is G3ZZING, but known as G3!
+> - Hello, my name is G3ZZING, but known as G3!
 I am 14 years old and I am currently living in Goiânia, Brazil.
-I study several things related to Technology & Informatics, currently I do my projects there.</h3> <a href="https://youtu.be/31j4DIpgY9U?t=30" />
+I study several things related to Technology & Informatics, currently I do my projects there.

 ---